aws-samples/amazon-kinesis-analytics-streaming-etl/README.md

 If you want to play around with the architecture, launch this [AWS CloudFormation template](https://github.com/aws-samples/amazon-kinesis-analytics-streaming-etl/blob/master/cdk/cdk.out/CdkStack.template.json) in your AWS account.
 The template creates a Kinesis data stream and replays a historic set of set of taxi trips into the data stream.
 The events are then read by a Kinesis Data Analytics application and persisted to Amazon S3 in Parquet format and partitioned by event time.

 To populate the Kinesis data stream, we use a Java application that replays a public dataset of historic taxi trips made in New York City into the data stream.
+Each event describes a taxi trip made in New York City and includes timestamps for the start and end of a trip, information on the boroughs the trip started and ended in, and various details on the fare of the trip.

 The Java application has already been downloaded to an Amazon EC2 instance that was provisioned by AWS CloudFormation.
 You just need to connect to the instance and execute the JAR file to start ingesting events into the stream.

 ```
 $ ssh ec2-user@«Replay instance DNS name»